sisshiki1969/monoruby/src/executor/ABIs.md

 ### argument registers

-- rdi: number pf args (only for native func wrapper)
+- rdi: number of args (only for native func wrapper)

 ### global registers